Extreme atmospheric rivers to bombard California with beneficial precipitation

 However, the bigger concern is the much stronger system that will move in later this weekend.

-“The Sunday into Monday weather system has a higher potential of more major impacts to the fire,” he said.
+“The Sunday-into-Monday weather system has a higher potential of more major impacts to the fire,” he said.

 Intense wildfires consume vegetation and alter soil properties that make it likely that water will scour the surface rather than infiltrate into the ground.
-Flood and mudslide risk are greatest immediately following a wildfire but can remain elevated for two to five years as vegetation on the burn scar grows back.
+Flood and mudslide risks are greatest immediately following a wildfire but can remain elevated for two to five years as vegetation on the burn scar grows back.

 This early-season series of storms is arriving to very recently burned ground.

-On January 9, 2018, a damaging and deadly debris flow occurred on the Thomas Fire in Montecito, Calif. near Santa Barbara, during the first rainstorm of season.
+On Jan.
+9, 2018, a damaging and deadly debris flow occurred on the Thomas Fire in Montecito, Calif., near Santa Barbara, during the first rainstorm of season.